Independent Arborist Reports, Guidance & Documentation Support

-Second Opinions & Landscape Contractor Oversight
+Second Opinions & Landscape Scope-of-Work Review

-A contractor recommends tree removal
+A tree removal recommendation needs review

 Irrigation isn't being adjusted seasonally